 - Start up capital expenditures of $563-million (includes contingency of $108-million);

-- REO basket price of $78 per kg for individual oxides net of separation costs and U3O8 price of $70 per pound are far more conservative than price forecasts in 2011 PEA;
+- REO basket price of $57 per kg net of separation costs is more conservative than the $78 per kg used in the PEA.
+U3O8 price of $70 per lb is the same as in the 2012 PEA;

 Note: The PEA is preliminary in nature.
 It includes inferred mineral resources, which are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty that the preliminary economic assessment will be realized.